ayaz345/HLMVPlusPlus/README.md

 # [HLMV++](https://developer.valvesoftware.com/wiki/HLMV%2B%2B)
 **HLMV++** *(Half-Life Model Viewer++)* is a new build of HLMV created by ficool2.
 The goal is the same as [Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/), to fix long-standing bugs in HLMV and add new features and functionality to make the program better to use, whether you're doing model renders for artwork or for wiki articles.

-You can download the latest testing build of **HLMV++** here.
-You can also report issues or provide feature suggestions here in the Issue Reports.
+# Discord

-Alternatively, if you're on Discord, we have a Discord server now where you can submit bugs or feature suggestions!
+We have a Discord server now where you can submit bugs and feature suggestions!

 **[Click here to join the HLMV++ Discord!](https://discord.gg/GeqVxrJfRs)**